zc/zkdeployment/README.rst

 - The /hosts node is now created if it doesn't exist.
 This is important for setting up new clusters.

+- sync now recognizes .zkx files, which are imported, without trimming, after .zk files are imported.

+- The agent script now accepts an option, --assert-zookeeper-address (-z) to assert the address expected of 'zookeeper'.
+This is useful when staging to make sure zkdeployment on a stage machine doesn't talk to a production ZooKeeper server.

 0.7.1 (2012-10-24)
 ------------------